-At the time of check-in, each resident is required to sign and complete all check-in paperwork, key information and the Room/Apartment Inventory Form (RIF).
-It is the responsibility of each resident to verify the information recorded on the RIF and report any necessary additions to the form to the appropriate hall office within 72 hours of check-in.
+At the time of check-in, each resident is required to sign and complete all check-in paperwork, key information and the Room/Apartment Inventory Form.
+At the beginning of the fall semester, Resident Advisors will inventory rooms and fill out the inventory form so that it accurately reflects the condition of the assigned room and its contents.
+However, it is the responsibility of the residents to verify the information recorded and report any necessary additions to the form to the appropriate hall office within 72 hours of check-in.
+At the time of check-out, students will be held financially responsible for any damages that were not noted on the inventory form at the time of check-in and any other changes that may have occurred throughout the year.
 Students who fail to follow the check-in procedure will be fined \$65 for an Improper Check-In.
 Check-in will be available only during times designated by the Residence Life and First Year Experience staff.
 Mailbox keys (for Davis and Panther Village residents) and box numbers are assigned to each resident and will be available for pick-up at the time of check-in at the appropriate hall office.